gnugat/gnugat.github.io/_carew/posts/2014-06-25-learn-sf2-empty-app-part-2.md

 exactly what they're called: a service.
 We'll learn more about them in one of the next article.

-We need to put some configuration in order to be able to make it work properly:
+We need to put some configuration in order to be able to make it work properly.

+Create its directory:

+    mkdir app/config

+And the the YAML file:

     # File: app/config/config.yml
     framework: